tildearrow/emily/README.md

 and the desire to get a competitive, yet lightweight UI toolkit.

+# dependencies

+- FreeType

+- SDL2 (optional but required for display, which is what you want)

 # warning

 this is not to be confused with [razer's codename for synapse](https://insider.razerzone.com/index.php?threads/razer-synapse-crash.16528/) which has the exact same name 🙁